brown-band/website/pages/scripts/1955-1956/fall/harvard.md

 :sd[roll into trio of BBB and circulate for 25 seconds]\
 :sd[stops in block]

 Bands have formed locomotives and steamboats, charging horses and airplanes.
 But have they showed what makes these things tick?
-The Brown Band, through special permission from the Atomic Energy Commission, now pre sents the complete wiring diagram of the world’s first atomic submarine, the Nautilus.
+The Brown Band, through special permission from the Atomic Energy Commission, now presents the complete wiring diagram of the world’s first atomic submarine, the Nautilus.

 :sd[Band rolls into For Bruno and wires for 25 seconds]\
 :sd[stops in block]